 Build a business that concentrates as much on the well-being and happiness of employees as it does on producing profits.
 Your employees are as important as your customers.
 Creating strategies around employee engagement should not be a one-time affair, but a regular one since remote working is becoming the new normal for most of us.

 Employees are the most vulnerable during this pandemic time, especially since the job market is also volatile; they are anxious about losing their jobs.
 As an employer, it is your duty to communicate to your employees about the status of their job and make them feel secure.
-Go make that remote employee engagement plan and boost productivity.
+Go make that virtual employee engagement plan and boost productivity.